calebnance/jekyll_blog-calebnance/_posts/development/2018-07-23-frontend-optimization-checklist-2018.markdown

 excerpt: a checklist to make your website faster
 comments: true
 categories: development
-tags: code development optimization frontend
+tags: code development optimization tutorial frontend
 ---
 Today I wanted to write down a collective list of things you can do on the frontend to save all of the **kbs** (or **mbs** 🤔).